 He has no family relationship with any director and/or major shareholder of the Company and has no conflict of interest with the Company.
 He has no conviction for offences within the past ten (10) years.
-He attended all of the eight Board Meetings held during the financial year.
+He attended six out of the total seven Board Meetings held during the financial year.